ashkan-pirmani/ashkan-pirmani.github.io/_pages/teaching.md

 title: teaching
 # description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
-nav_order: 6
+nav_order: 5
 ---

-🌟 I'm proud to be an active teaching member for the _“Data Science in Healthcare”_ course, part of the Healthcare Engineering program at Hasselt University 🏫, for the 2023–2024 academic year 📅.
-It’s exciting to guide students as they explore the intersection of healthcare and data science.
+🌟 I'm proud to be teaching member for the _“Data Science in Healthcare”_ course, part of the **Healthcare Engineering program** at Hasselt University 🏫 during the 2022-2023 and 2023–2024 academic year 📅.
+Guiding students as they dive into the fascinating intersection of healthcare and data science has been an incredible journey.
+Watching their curiosity grow as they tackle real-world challenges with data-driven solutions is truly inspiring! 💡✨

 👨‍🏫 At KU Leuven, I’ve had the privilege of supervising **7 Master’s theses in Artificial Intelligence** 🧠.
-These projects tackled some fascinating topics in federated learning, model personalization, and predictive analytics, including:
+These projects explored cutting-edge topics in federated learning, model personalization, and predictive analytics.
+Here are some of the standout contributions:

 - 🏥 **Predicting Hospitalized Patients**: Comparing federated learning with pooled and local datasets 📊.
 - 📂 **Data Partitioning Scenarios**: Studying how data distribution affects training accuracy 📈.